Quantitative Introspection in Language Models: Tracking Emotive States Across Conversation: Experimental Design Details

 At each of the 10 turns, we append a new user message with a self-report question for one of the four concepts.
 The question is appended \emph{after} the assistant's natural response to the conversation, so it functions as an independent probe of the model's state at that point.
 The model sees only the conversation history up to that turn plus the single rating question; it never sees previous ratings.

-The self-report questions follow the template: \texttt{Hey, could you rate how [concept] you are [feeling] right now, from 0 to 9?
-Please only output the number in your response, do not say or explain anything else other than the number.} The specific phrasings are:
+The self-report questions follow a common template (\texttt{Hey, could you rate how [concept] you are/feel right now, from 0 to 9?
+Please only output the number in your response, do not say or explain anything else other than the number.}), with minor wording adjustments by concept.